-The human body has caused fascination since the dawn of time, prompting the most ancient civilizations to idolize the human form in the most fascinating sculptures and paintings.
+The human body has caused fascination since the dawn of time, pushing the greatest artists to idolize the human form in the most amazing sculptures and paintings.

-Sensitive to the inter-connectedness of the body and the mind, the ‘healthy body in healthy mind’ adagio is still relevant today, thousand of years after the ancients first professed it.
+Beauty alone does not explain this.
+The ‘healthy body in healthy mind’ adagio is still relevant today, thousands of years after it first became popular.

-Liposculpture takes up this long standing tradition into the modern era, chiseling and modeling the human shape with formidable results, using its own material: unwanted body fat.
+Liposculpture takes this tradition into the modern era, chiseling the human shape using its own material: unwanted body fat.

 Basic Notions About Body Harmony

 There is a science behind body proportions that painters and sculptors have studied for thousands of years.
-Surgeons have learnt from them this fundamental lesson:
+Here’s its fundamental lesson:

-There is no one-size-fits-all, and body aesthetics depend on the overall structure of the body.
+There is no magic formular behind body beauty, perceived aesthetics depend on the overall proportions of the body.

-This being said, patterns of aesthetic proportion have been singled out by some of the best students of anatomy, including the one and only Leonardo Da Vinci.
+This being said, patterns of aesthetic proportion have been singled out by some of the best students of the human form, including the one and only Leonardo Da Vinci.

-The following considerations can serve as a useful guideline, having remained relevant across centuries, fashions and cultures:
+The following considerations can serve as a useful guideline.
+After all, they have remained relevant across centuries, fashions and cultures:

-- The ideal waist-to-hip ratio was never lower than 0.67 for women, reaching 0.8 in classical sculpture and painting
+- The ideal waist-to-hip ratio is not lower than 0.67 for women, reaching 0.8 in classical art

 - The ideal waist-to-height ratio is 0.43 in women and 0.46 in men.